 Brianna Kirk is an American Studies major with minors in Civil War Era Studies and Education.
-She is a junior from West Chester, Pennsylvania, and came to Gettysburg College to pursue her passion for the Civil War.
-Her extracurricular activities on campus include membership in the Bullets Marching Band, serving as Drum Major, Symphony Band, and Clarinet Ensemble.
-Brianna is also involved with Disciple Makers Christian Fellowship, and is a student assistant for the Civil War Era Studies Department.
-Check out Brianna's recent blog post about Civil War veteran and double amputee, Clark Gardner.
+She is a senior from West Chester, Pennsylvania, and came to Gettysburg College to pursue her passion for the Civil War.
+Her extracurricular activities on campus include membership in the Bullets Marching Band, Symphony Band, and Clarinet Ensemble.
+Brianna is also involved with DiscipleMakers Christian Fellowship, and is a student assistant for the Civil War Era Studies Department.
+Brianna received a Mellon Summer Fellowship in 2014 to support her research on postwar attitudes toward trying Jefferson Davis for treason, mentored by Prof. Brian Jordan.
+Check out Brianna's recent blog post about common soldiers and masculinity narratives.

-Bryan Caswell is currently a junior at Gettysburg College, majoring in History with minors in Civil War Era Studies and Classics.
-He originally hails from Pittsburg, Pennsylvania, though his family now lives in Wilton, Connecticut.
-His extracurricular activities include membership in the college’s Civil War Club, of which he is the president, and being one of two house leaders for the Civil War Theme House Residence facility.
-Bryan spent the summer of the 2013 as a Brian C. Pohanka Intern working at Fredericksburg & Spotsylvania National Military Park.
-Read Bryan's recent piece about the 16th Maine's desperate stand at the Battle of Gettysburg on The Gettysburg Compiler.
+Bryan Caswell is a senior at Gettysburg College, majoring in History with minors in Civil War Era Studies and Classics.
+He originally hails from Pittsburgh, Pennsylvania, though his family now lives in Wilton, Connecticut.
+Bryan has served as president of the college’s Civil War Club and as a house leader for the Civil War Theme House Residence, and is a member of the editorial board of the Gettysburg College Journal of the Civil War Era.
+Bryan is a two-time Brian C. Pohanka Intern, working in positions at Musselman Library (Special Collections & College Archives) and Fredericksburg & Spotsylvania National Military Park.
+Read Bryan's recent piece, “O’er Silent Fields” on The Gettysburg Compiler.

-Kevin Lavery, of Hershey, Pennsylvania, is an undeclared History major from the Class of 2016.
-In addition to his duties as a Civil War Institute Fellow, he serves as a Peer Learning Associate for "The Pity of War," an interdisciplinary First-Year Seminar about World War I. He is also treasurer of the Civil War Club and involved with the Pennsylvania College Guard.
+Kevin Lavery, of Elizabethtown, Pennsylvania, is a History major and member of the Class of 2016.
+In addition to his duties as a Civil War Institute Fellow, he has served as a Peer Learning Associate for an interdisciplinary First-Year Seminar about World War I, “The Pity of War.”
+He is also treasurer of the Civil War Club and an editorial board member of both the Gettysburg College Historical Journal and the Gettysburg College Journal of the Civil War Era.
 Kevin is a member of the House Fiction theme house and enjoys hiking, kayaking, and other outdoor activities.Read Kevin's recent series of blog posts delving into the life of Civil War veteran Richard D. Dunphy.

 Sarah Johnson is a History major with a minor in Civil War Era Studies.
-She is a sophomore from Factoryville, Pennsylvania, and came to Gettysburg College specifically to pursue her interest in the Civil War.
-Last summer she had the opportunity to work as a tour guide at the Daniel Boone Homestead in Birdsboro, Pennsylvania.
-In addition to serving as a CWI Fellow, she is a student assistant for the Civil War Era Studies Department, a re-enactor with the Pennsylvania College Guard, and is involved with Disciple Makers Christian Fellowship.
-Check out Sarah’s recent pieces uncovering the life of a member of the Union navy, Lewis Horton.
+She is a senior from Factoryville, Pennsylvania, and came to Gettysburg College specifically to pursue her interest in the Civil War.
+Sarah received a Mellon Summer Fellowship in 2014 to support her research on Gettysburg as a World War I homefront community, mentored by Prof. Ian Isherwood.
+In Summer 2013, she worked as a tour guide at the Daniel Boone Homestead in Birdsboro, Pennsylvania.
+In addition to serving as a CWI Fellow, Sarah is a student assistant for the Civil War Era Studies Department, a re-enactor with the Pennsylvania College Guard, and is involved with DiscipleMakers Christian Fellowship.
+Check out Sarah’s recent blog post on Ambrose Bierce as a jaded romantic.